Jtorres160/class-assembly/README.md

 So far i feel great on how far i have come in my carrer.
 Almost done with school.

 My favorite movie is proably the first saw movie.
 It was the start of a wonderful series.

+I need to add another comit to get used to it.